 Why was Machu Picchu built?

-Indeed, there must have been a good reason to justify the laborious construction of this magic city in such a challenging land.
+There must have been a good reason to justify the laborious construction of this magic city in such a challenging land.
 Since the Incas did not have a written language the real purpose for the building of Machu Picchu is not clear, it remains a mystery and is open to speculation.
 There are many theories but few among the most plausible.
 The most common conclusion from experts on Inca history and archeologists is that it was built first and foremost as a sacred center to worship natural resources, deities and specially the Sun.

 In reality things do not have one single purpose and Machu Picchu had a multiplicity of uses and significance.
 In addition to being a holy place it was also used as a retreat by Pachacuti and his family who lived in the city and the location of the citadel provided many natural resources that the Incas valued.